qbic-pipelines/rnadeseq/docs/usage.md

 Then the DESeq2 script calculates the contrasts as usual, the batch effect just needs to be considered during the design definition.
 For more information, please check the [DESeq2 vignette](http://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html).
+Please note: Setting the `--batch_effect` option will NOT remove such effects from your data.
+The parameter is only used to visualize the effects by generating two sets of PCA and boxplots instead of only one; one set of plots will be generated from the input data, the other from the results of the batch correction in order to illustrate how the batches affect data.

 ### `--min_DEG_pathway`